Testing Reference#

 }

-test divide_by_zero {
+test "divide by zero" {

 try {